openethereum/openethereum.github.io/JSONRPC-signer-module.md

 #### Returns

-- `Boolean` - The status of the confirmation
+- `Object` - The status of the confirmation, depending on the request type.

 #### Example